Residues of a tropical zeta function for convex domains: Introduction

-Among zeta-type constructions attached to convex domains, the present one is especially well suited to arithmetic questions: it is \(\operatorname{SL}(n,\ZZ)\)-invariant, so it respects the natural symmetry of the lattice, and in the planar smooth convex case with everywhere nonvanishing curvature its leading nontrivial residue is the equiaffine length of the boundary.
+Among zeta-type constructions attached to convex domains, the present one is especially well suited to arithmetic questions: it is \(\mathrm{SL}(n,\Z)\)- invariant, so it respects the natural symmetry of the lattice, and in the planar smooth convex case with everywhere nonvanishing curvature its leading nontrivial residue is the equiaffine length of the boundary.
 This is exactly the type of affine invariant that is known to control the behavior of rational and lattice points near convex curves; see \cite{Petrov2006,HowardTrifonov2022,Howard2023}.
-In this sense, our zeta function is designed to capture the arithmetic geometry of the boundary rather than only its Euclidean shape.
+In this sense, the tropical zeta function captures the arithmetic geometry of the boundary in affine terms.